Protect Your Water!

 - Pick up after your pet and dispose of waste in a trash can.

 - Clean up oil spills and fix leaking automobiles.

 - Sweep driveways and sidewalks clean - do not hose them down.

 Draft Ordinance Banning Single-Use Plastic Bags

-Did you know that the County of Ventura is considering a model draft ordinance that would ban single-use plastic bags?
-Los Angeles County approved a similar environmental impact report and ordinance banning single-use plastic bags, and Los Angeles in May became the largest city in the nation to ban single-use plastic bags.
-Carpinteria also approved a ban in March, and Ojai in April became the first city in Ventura County to ban single-use plastic bags.
+Did you know that the County of Ventura has an ordinance that bans single-use plastic bags?
+Los Angeles County approved a similar environmental impact report and ordinance banning single-use plastic bags, and became the largest city in the nation to ban single-use plastic bags.
+Carpinteria also approved a ban, and Ojai became the first city in Ventura County to ban single-use plastic bags.
 The Catalyst ABC TV - Plastic Oceans video illustrates the impact of plastics on our watershed and ocean.

 View Stormwater Runoff Videos from the State Water Resources Control Board.